mdn/content/files/en-us/web/api/displaymediastreamconstraints/video/index.md

 area of the device in use, spanning every screen in a multiple screen configuration).
 Since a video track must always be included, a value of `false` results in a `TypeError` exception being thrown.

-More precise control over the format of the returned video track may be exercised by providing a constrain object, which is used to process the video data after obtaining it from the device but prior to adding it to the stream.
+More precise control over the format of the returned video track may be exercised by providing a constraint object, which is used to process the video data after obtaining it from the device but prior to adding it to the stream.

 ## Syntax